ShadowRBlade/subsistence/README.md

 DISTRICT                       |    BRIEFING
 -------------------------------|-----------------------------
 Small Town District| Easy going neighbours.
 Few enemies.
-Heung Long Zi District| District plagued by melee weapons and fighters.
-Villagers are fewer in numbers here.
-Tskonge District| High powered guns and ammunition.
-Drugs run everything here.
-Labyrinthine District| Well... no one who reached here came back to tell the tale.

 #### Perks
 Perks influence and define your character.
 Choosing perks wisely will give you a better chance of